Teens & Suicide Loss: A Conversation

 Every year in the United States, nearly a million teenagers lose someone to suicide.
 Most of them will deal with it alone.

-"My mom took her own life when I was 13.
+"My mom took her own life when I was thirteen

 “My friends were kind of weird around me.
 They didn’t know what to say.”

-Even though they crave validation of their feelings, they often don’t talk about it with their parents and rarely seek out traditional sources of help such as counseling or support groups.
-While there are some excellent bereavement support services available, nothing exists that speaks to teens about suicide loss in their own voice.
+Even though they crave validation of their feelings, they’ll rarely seek out traditional sources of help such as counseling or support groups; and while there are some excellent bereavement support services available, nothing exists that speaks to teens about suicide loss in their own voice.

-Directed by Rethink’s Chief Creative Consultant Geoffrey Cantor, Talking OutLOUD will reach teens where they are, delivering a desperately-needed message of hope and healing directly from teens to their peers, through the familiar, anonymous, and safe medium of video.
+Directed by Rethink’s award-winning Chief Creative Consultant, Geoffrey Cantor, Talking OutLOUD will reach teens where they are, delivering a desperately-needed message of hope and healing directly from teens to their peers, through the familiar, anonymous, and safe medium of video.